dimfeld/website/posts/embedding_svelte.md

 One nice thing about Svelte is that it exposes [an easy-to-use API](https://svelte.dev/docs#Client-side_component_API) for embedding components in non-Svelte environments.
 I've used this extensively at work as we do a [piecemeal upgrade of our website to Svelte](angular_to_svelte).

-Just as in Svelte, each component can be imported as an ES Module
+Just as in Svelte, each component can be imported as an ES Module.
+Then we use it as a constructor with arguments telling it where and what to render.

 ```js
 import Component from './CompiledComponent.js';